ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 You can now use a non-PER enabled Power Virtual Server workspace by following the steps above.
 The setup ensures that your workspace is ready for network communication.

-## Enable proxy communication via VPC
+## Enable communication via VPC
 {: #procedure-ena-ppro-comm}

-1. To navigate and select the VPC in IBM Cloud, go to **Infrastructure** > **Network** > **VPCs**, and then select your VPC from the list.
+1. Navigate and select the VPC in IBM Cloud, go to **Infrastructure** > **Network** > **VPCs**, and then select your VPC from the list.
 2. Create a **Virtual Server Instance (VSI)** under the **Compute** section.
 3. Configure the Squid proxy on the VSI by running the following commands:
 ```
 yum -y install squid
 systemctl start squid
 systemctl enable squid
-systemctl status squid

 yum install firewalld
 systemctl start firewalld
 systemctl enable firewalld
-systemctl status firewalld

 firewall-cmd --add-port=3128/tcp --permanent
 firewall-cmd --reload
+systemctl status firewalld
 ```
-4. To verify the squid is configured, run the following command :
+4. To verify the squid configuration , run the following command :
 `systemctl status squid`

 An output that is similar to the following example is displayed: